 Renault ZOE reliability & safety

 As a small, simple and straightforward electric car, the Renault ZOE should be a byword for reliability and the first-generation model seems to have been relatively trouble-free so far.
-That car could only manage four out five stars in Euro NCAP crash-testing, however; it remains to be seen whether this improved version will be tested again.
+That car managed five stars in Euro NCAP crash-testing back in 2013, but it remains to be seen whether this improved version will be tested again.

 Renault ZOE reliability & problems

 The ZOE has proven to be a reliable car so far.
 The previous-generation model was the highest-placed Renault in the most recent Driver Power owner satisfaction survey – finishing 37th in the top 75 car rundown.
 Owners praised the car's handling, running costs and powertrain, but criticised the interior; the new model is much improved in this area so we can expect superior scores in 2021.